Panda Bear Meets the Grim Reaper: Background and development

 Having recorded his bleaker previous album Tomboy (2011) in a basement, Lennox wanted to go into the opposite direction on Panda Bear Meets the Grim Reaper, aiming for a more "lively" and "busy" sound.
-He began working on the album while working on Animal Collective's Centipede Hz (2012) in Texas.
+He began working on the album while recording Animal Collective's Centipede Hz (2012) in Texas.

 Sonic Boom, who mixed and mastered Panda Bear's previous album Tomboy, co-produced the album.
 The two spent two weeks in November 2013 refining demo recordings Panda Bear had made at home and spent five weeks, beginning in January 2014, finishing the album.
 Sonic Boom mixed the album on the Balearic island of Menorca.
 About the album title, Lennox said "It's about presenting something that we don't have an easy time dealing with in a costume that's just a little bit more clown-y."
 It was also inspired by the titles of 1970s dub collaboration albums such as Augustus Pablo Meets Lee Perry and the Wailers Band and King Tubbys Meets Rockers Uptown.